rootskar/MotorImageryBCI/README.md

 5.)
 If CPU-only mode should be used (True / False).
 Note that for GPU mode you will need to have CUDA installed.

-# Running the application in Linux environment
+# Running the experiments in Linux environment
 Requirements: 64-bit Python 3.7.7 (sudo apt-get install python3.7) and python3-venv (sudo apt-get install python3-venv python3.7-venv)

-If you want to run the progams in Linux environment you will first have to create a virtual environment for Linux.
+If you want to run the classifier experiments in Linux environment you will first have to create a virtual environment for Linux.

 You can try running the install script: ./install.sh